shawngraham/3812-ar/README.md

 Here, we use `<a-entity mindar-image-target="targetIndex: 0">`  to say, hey, here's how we want you to display the graveModel on the screen or hey, we want you to attach the video to the third target (targetIndex: 2) and lay it out like this.

 Do you see how you could add other assets to your webapp, and how to tie them to the different target images?
 Look up the documents for mindar or aframe if you want to see how else you can add things.

+Or go to [sketchfab.com](https://sketchfab.com) and see if there are any models that you are permitted to download; get the .gltf zip, unzip, and put the folder in your repo.
+Then do you see how you'd modify the code to define the asset and attach it as an entity to the app?

 ## Location Based AR